Janith96/Autobell/README.md

 # Autobell
-Autobell is an automated bell system for schools created by Janith Udayanga in 2014.
+Autobell is an automated bell system for schools.

 Requirements
 ----------------